 GOOD ENOUGH learning is a requirement for survival.
 We need it.
 Without it, we would continue to explore a movement to an extreme perfection.
 Or worse, we would need to relearn every day what we just learned.
 Either way, it would further delay the years in which we are dependent on our parents or herd to protect and feed us.
 All beings want to be biological survival material.

 How do we rise above GOOD ENOUGH learning?
 We stop settling for getting from point A to point B. We examine our lives and what we want to be able to do over the length of it.
-We are fairly used to doing this from a professional point of view.
-What we may not be doing is asking these questions about our movement patterns.
-And we are even more unlikely to be asking how movement patterns are or aren’t supporting our emotional and spiritual life.
+We are fairly used to doing this from a professional point of view, what we may not be doing is asking these questions about our movement patterns.
+We are even less likely to be asking how movement patterns are or aren’t supporting our emotional and spiritual life.